-Shocking a pool is part of the regular pool maintenance that needs to be carried out to keep the water quality in good condition.
+Shocking a pool is part of the regular pool maintenance that pool owners need to carry out to keep the pool water quality in good condition.
 It is important to know how long after you shock a pool can you swim and be safe.